How Mitogen Works¶

 Latch.close()¶

-acquires lock, sets closed to True
+Latch.close() acquires lock, sets closed to True, then

 writes a byte to every sleeping[waking] socket, while incrementing waking,